Gender pay gap report

-As this is our third gender pay report we are pleased that the result is similar to previous reports in that we have a negative gender pay gap in favour of women.
-However, we acknowledge that the data highlights a 2.53% (mean) increase in the gender pay gap.
+As this is our fourth gender pay report we are pleased that the result is similar to previous reports in that we have a negative gender pay gap in favour of women.
 We will continue to review our recruitment processes and address areas as outlined in our Gender Pay Gap Action Plan.

 Ian Miller, Chief Executive

 All public sector employers are required to publish information about gender pay gaps by 31 March 2021.
 This information is based on a snapshot date of pay on 31 March 2020.

 - Mean gender pay gap : The difference between the mean hourly rate of pay of male full-pay relevant employees and that of female full pay relevant employees

 - Median gender pay gap : The difference between the median hourly rate of pay of male full pay relevant employees and that of female full pay relevant employees

 - Mean bonus gap : The difference between the mean bonus paid to male relevant employees and that paid to female relevant employees